 My current top recommendation is Climatebase.

-I am not sponsored by them, nor do I have anything to gain from this other than the indirect benefits that we all get from fighting climate change.
 Climate change is by far the single most urgent challenge humanity is facing, and I believe we should all try to do what we can to fight it.
 If we can get a remote job in the software engineering world that also happens to be doing something positive about this, I’d say we should do it.